MelbDjango/melbdjango.github.io/README.md

 <!-- speaking article ends -->
 ```

 ## Developing Locally

 If you need to change any styles, you can do run the site locally to compile the scss and serve the files.
+Make sure you have the latest version of [nodejs](https://nodejs.org/en/) installed.

 ```
   npm install